Toloka/docs/en/template-builder/templates/content-moderation.md

 {% endcut %}

-If this preset doesn't meet your needs, see other examples in this section.
+If this template doesn't meet your needs, see other examples in the **Text** section.

 ## Add a description {#add-description}